compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 AGCTAGCTAGCTAGC
 ```

-Convert fastq to fasta (tip: use lines 1 and 2)
+Convert fastq to fasta

+Tip: use every first and second line using awk and modulo operators.

 <details><summary>